molgenis/molgenis-service-armadillo/scripts/release/flower/FAB_HASH_WHITELIST_PLAN.md

 3. prints a ready-to-paste `{app_id, app_version, fab_hash}` YAML entry.

-**Where it's checked:** inside the SuperExec container, via Flower's own plugin extension point — a `VerifiedClientAppExecPlugin(ClientAppExecPlugin)` overriding `select_task` to reject any candidate `Task` whose `.fab_hash` (already present on the protobuf, computed server-side by the SuperLink from the actual submitted bytes — not attacker-influenceable) isn't in the whitelist.
+**Where it's checked:** inside the SuperExec container, via Flower's own plugin extension point — a `VerifiedClientAppExecPlugin(ClientAppExecPlugin)` overriding `launch_task(token, task)` (not `select_task` — see below) to check `task.fab_hash` (already present on the protobuf, computed server-side by the SuperLink from the actual submitted bytes — not attacker-influenceable) against the whitelist before actually launching anything.
 No Flower code is patched — this is Flower's own published plugin mechanism, invoked via a custom entrypoint (`run_superexec(plugin_class=...)`, the same function stock `flower-superexec`'s CLI calls internally) instead of the stock CLI's hardcoded plugin choice.

+**Rejection needs to be loud, not silent.** Initial design had `select_task` just skip non-whitelisted tasks — but `select_task` runs *before* the task is claimed, so there's no token to report anything back with; a skipped task just sits pending until Flower's own generic task-TTL eventually expires it, indistinguishable from "no compute node available."
+Better: let `select_task` behave normally (claim proceeds as usual), then override `launch_task` — if `task.fab_hash` is whitelisted, call `super().launch_task(...)` to actually run it; if not, call the ClientAppIo API's `PushTaskOutput` RPC directly (the same RPC a real ClientApp uses to report its own completion) with `sub_status=SubStatus.FAILED` and `details="FAB hash <hash> is not on the approved whitelist"`.
+This uses the claim `token` already available in `launch_task`'s signature to authenticate the call, and surfaces as a normal app failure to whoever submitted the run (`flwr log`/`flwr run --stream`) instead of a silent hang.
+Needs its own small gRPC connection to the same local AppIO address (the plugin already receives `appio_api_address`/`insecure`/`root_certificates_path` in its constructor, just not a ready-made stub) — self-contained, no changes to Flower itself.

 **Where it's stored:** a static YAML whitelist file mounted into the SuperExec container, exactly like `trusted-entities.yaml` is mounted into the SuperNode today (same